 A tablespoon of butter contains 12 grams of fat, which is the recommended daily fat intake for a 30-pound dog!
 And they’re getting that already from their dog food, so it’s really best to skip the butter.

 Is Margarine Safe for Dogs?

 Just like butter, margarine is a source of fatty acids, proteins, and vitamins.
 It also contains antioxidants, which can help protect your dog’s cells from damage.
 In addition, it can be a good source of calcium and vitamin D, both of which are important for bone health.

-However, margarine again will increase the cholesterol levels of your furry pal (although it’s probably healthier than butter) and will spike up the fat.
+Again, though, margarine will increase the cholesterol levels of your furry pal (although it’s probably healthier than butter) and will spike up the fat.
 It shouldn’t be given to dogs that are overweight or with a bad heart condition.
-So before you decide to give your pup a piece of margarine, be sure to consult with your veterinarian.
-They can help advise you on what’s best for your dog’s individual.

 Can Dogs Eat Butter?
 Let’s Wrap it Up!